0xsamgreen/base-hackathon/README.md

 - If the backend fails to start, ensure no other process is using port 8000
 - If wallet generation fails, try reinstalling Node.js dependencies as described above
 - For database issues, you can reinitialize it using `python init_db.py`
+- For backend wallet issues, use admin CLI to regenerate wallet (requires confirmation)

 ## Project Structure